AmrMansour-Dev/Driving-and-Vehicles-License-Project/README.md

 3-Navigate to the Data Access Layer in project and find "clsDataAccessSettings" and Modify connection string to match your local server instance

+4-For Login Form, Username is : "xxx" and Password : "1234"